Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 ## Compiler Suites

 On LUMI, the different compiler suites are accessible using module collections.
-These collections load the appropriates modules to use one of the supported programming environments for LUMI.
+These collections load the appropriate modules to use one of the supported programming environments for LUMI.

 ### Switching compiler suites